csnp/qramm/assessment/full-assessment.md

 ---

-**Question: **How are quantum security policies reviewed and maintained over time?
+**Question**:How are quantum security policies reviewed and maintained over time?

-**Explanation: **This assesses your organization's ability to ensure quantum-related policies remain current, accurate, and actionable as threats evolve and mitigation strategies advance.
+**Explanation**:This assesses your organization's ability to ensure quantum-related policies remain current, accurate, and actionable as threats evolve and mitigation strategies advance.

 **Options**: